“The question is not what you look at but what you see!”

 I seek the simple, sublime, and sudden in nature, urban landscape, minimal, and street photography.

 Photography for me is both therapy and purpose.
-It’s a manner of expression to experience and develop what I see, to rouse meaning, interpretation, emotion, metaphor, and spatial harmony.
+It is a manner of expression to experience and develop what I see–to rouse meaning, interpretation, emotion, metaphor, and spatial harmony.
 It is also a gathering point to explore the ‘captured moment’ by others, whatever the genre.
-This blog, then, is a contribution in a communal effort–I am keen to explore and experience your forum as well.
+This blog, then, is a contribution in a communal effort.

 The title of this blog comes from some word-play with my first and family name.
 Through it I suggest that, no matter one’s beliefs, what is important is that behind our identities we can respect each other despite our differences.